FreeCAD/FreeCAD/src/Tools/typing/README.md

 members to the merged public stub output.
 Do not edit generated output directly;
 edit the curated source inputs and regenerate.

+### Core Property Contracts

+The source-adjacent `src/App/PropertyPythonContracts.pyi` contains the Python getter/setter behavior at `App::Property*` conversion roots and override points. `stubgen` parses that file and renders its aliases into the generated `FreeCAD` module stub, so `src/App/FreeCAD.module.pyi` does not duplicate the property vocabulary.
+Draft and BIM protocols may still narrow these generic contracts when their workbench invariants are stronger.

+`stubgen/type_hierarchy.py` discovers FreeCAD's C++ TypeId graph.
+`stubgen/property_hierarchy.py` projects that graph onto `App::Property*`
+classes and discovers Python conversion override declarations.
+`property_contracts.py` combines those structural facts with `PropertyPythonContracts.pyi`, resolving getter and setter contracts independently so descendants such as `PropertyLength`, `PropertyDistance`, `PropertyDirection`, and `PropertyLinkHidden` do not need separate metadata entries.
+The generator checks that conversion overrides in covered families have adjacent contracts; it does not infer Python types from C++ method bodies.

+The metadata file is a stubgen input only and is excluded from the public stub merge.
+C++ remains authoritative for inheritance and override boundaries; the adjacent input is authoritative for the Python conversion shape at those boundaries.
+Focused tests should accompany each new conversion family.

 Use package-shaped overlay paths that mirror the public import tree, such as `src/Tools/typing/inputs/overlays/PySide/QtCore.pyi`.
 Third-party packages such as Pivy should stay out of this tree until their stubs are ready to be maintained or